Producers Equilibria and Dynamics in Engagement-Driven Recommender Systems: Introduction

 \paragraph{Summary of contributions} Our main contributions are as follows: \begin{itemize} \item In Section~\ref{sec:model}, we formally introduce our model.
-We assume producers aim to maximize user \emph{engagement} instead of user \emph{exposure}, where the latter is typical in works characterizing producer equilibria in recommender systems \citep{hron2022modeling, meena-ss, immorlica2024clickbait}.
+We assume producers aim to maximize user \emph{engagement} instead of user \emph{exposure}, where the latter is typical in works characterizing producer equilibria in recommender systems \citep{hron2022modeling, meena-ss}.
 We rely on the softmax rule used in previous work~\citep{hron2022modeling, chen2019top} for showing content to users, but also introduce a new linear-proportional content-serving rule as a baseline for comparison. \item In Section~\ref{sec:eq_structure}, we provide our main theoretical structural characterization result.
-We \emph{mathematically prove} that at equilibrium, producers prefer producing content that targets a single (embedded) feature at a time, rather than investing across several features. \item In Section~\ref{sec:simple_eq}, we characterize the pure NE using the linear content-serving rule for a simplified setting in which we assume all users are ``single-minded'', i.e. are only interested in a single type of content.
+We \emph{mathematically prove} that at equilibrium, producers prefer producing content that targets a single (embedded) feature at a time, rather than investing across several features. \item In Section~\ref{sec:simple_eq}, we characterize the pure Nash equilibrium with the linear content-serving rule for a simplified setting in which we assume all users are ``single-minded'', i.e. are only interested in a single type of content.
 The closed-form equilibrium we derive exhibits \emph{specialization}, defined as when different producers split themselves across different types of content, rather than all producing the same, homogeneous content.
-While this setting is simplified, we note in the experimental results of Section~\ref{sec:experiments} that the insights it provides do carry on to the general softmax content-serving rule and to more general user preferences. \item Finally, in Section~\ref{sec:experiments}, we provide experiments on synthetic and real data.
-We first provide a computationally efficient heuristic based on best-response dynamics for computing pure Nash equilibria of our engagement game in Algorithm~\ref{alg:bestrep_dynamics}, and observe that it almost always converges to a pure strategy Nash equilibrium in relatively few steps.
-Second, we use our experiments to further understand specialization, and the extent to which it occurs under more complex settings and assumptions than those of Section~\ref{sec:simple_eq}.
-We study the impact of the temperature parameter in the softmax content-serving rule on producer specialization, and provide guidance on how to choose said parameter in engagement games.
-In particular, we show that the degree of producer specialization is monotonic in temperature: higher temperatures (which correspond to more exploration in the content shown to users) incentivize more homogeneous content production by the producers while lower temperatures (going towards greedily showing the most relevant content to a user only) incentivize more content specialization, with different producers going for different types of content.
-Finally, we show that the producer and user utilities are monotonically decreasing with temperature, and a low softmax temperature leads to the highest utility for both producers and users, further highlighting the benefit of choosing low temperatures in the softmax content-serving rule. \end{itemize}
+While this setting is simplified, we note in the experimental results of Section~\ref{sec:experiments} that the insights it provides do carry on to the general softmax content-serving rule and to more general user preferences. \item In Section~\ref{sec:experiments}, we present experiments on synthetic data and three real-world datasets—Movielens-100k, Amazon Music, and Rent the Runway~\citep{movielens,amazon-ratings,rentrunway}.
+First, we introduce a computationally efficient heuristic based on best-response dynamics (Algorithm~\ref{alg:bestrep_dynamics}) for computing pure Nash equilibria of our engagement game.
+We observe that this heuristic almost always converges to a pure Nash equilibrium within relatively few steps.
+Second, our experiments further characterize producer specialization, showing that it occurs even under more complex settings than those in Section~\ref{sec:simple_eq}.
+We then study the effect of the temperature parameter in the softmax content-serving rule on both producer specialization and utility.
+Specifically, we demonstrate that the degree of producer specialization is monotonic with respect to temperature: higher temperatures (representing greater exploration in the content shown to users) incentivize more homogeneous content production, while lower temperatures (favoring the most relevant content for each user) encourages specialization, with producers focusing on distinct types of content.
+Lastly, we show that both producer and user utilities decrease monotonically with increasing temperature.
+A low softmax temperature yields the highest utility for both producers and users, emphasizing the benefits of selecting lower temperatures in the softmax content-serving rule. \end{itemize}